Amitmund/sretoolkit/kubernetes/kubernetes_objects_resources_kinds.md

 ### ReplicaSet

-- In Kubernetes, Deployments don’t manage Pods directly.
+- In Kubernetes, `Deployments don’t manage Pods directly`.
-- That’s the job of the ReplicaSet object.
+- T`hat’s the job of the ReplicaSet object`.
-- When you create a Deployment in Kubernetes, a ReplicaSet is created automatically.
+- When you create a `Deployment in Kubernetes, creates a ReplicaSet is created automatically`.
-- The ReplicaSet ensures that the desired number of replicas (copies) are running at all times by creating or deleting Pods as needed.
+- The `ReplicaSet ensures that the desired number of replicas (copies) are running` at all times by creating or deleting Pods as needed.

 To accomplish this, Kubernetes uses a concept called reconciliation loops.
 A reconciliation loop is a process that compares the desired state of a system with its current state and takes actions to bring the current state in line with the desired state.